timotejroiko/astrobot-docs/README.md

 ##### --add & --remove

 These two options let you add and/or remove planets and objects from a chart.
 When used on biwheels, this option affects each chart independently.
+Additionally, the `--remove` option includes an `ALL` keyword to remove all planets.
 For example:

 * `.newchart now --add=A1,A2 --remove=A2060` - remove Chiron and add Ceres and Pallas
 * `.newchart jack --add=A1 + now --add=A1` - add Ceres to both charts
+* `.newchart now --remove=ALL --add=P0,P1` - remove everything exept Sun and Moon

-To find out which planets and objects are available and how to get them check out the [Planets](#planets) section.
+Because of the sheer amount of planets and objects that Astrobot supports, it makes use of an ID system to identify them.
+To find out which planets and objects are available and how to find them and their respective IDs, check out the [Planets](#planets) section.

 ##### --zodiac